BrendanMulcahy/brendanmulcahy.github.com/_posts/2024-11-30-the-great-learning-agents.md

 At night, the brain takes all the buffered experiences and uses them to compile the new version of the interpreter so that the next day it will run even better (faster, more efficient, more accurate, etc.).
 Agents must sleep after filling up their short-term memory buffer.
-The memory buffer fills up only with experiences that are new - things that need to be learned.
+The memory buffer fills up mostly with experiences that are new - things that need to be learned.
 When we run on autopilot, we don’t remember those experiences.
 Babies and children must sleep much more often than adults (nap a ton per day -> nap twice a day -> nap once a day) because their experience buffer is smaller, since their brains are still developing.
 Adults can have a long